 Do your employees use social media while at work?
 Do they use it for work?
 Only about 9% of workers use a social media tool provided by their company, but social media use at work is very common.
 Of the users in that same study, 71% of them say that social media is useful for staying in touch with others in their field.
 You need to custom tailor this tech policy for your business, since there is no one size fits all solution.
 You can start with defining and restricting when employees can access personal social media, who can officially post about the company, and if there are any off-limit zones for public images (that might show up in a selfie).

-These are 5 important tech policies that your company should have.
+These are 5 important tech policies that your company should have incorporated into your employee handbook.
 If you haven’t implemented any of these, go ahead and reach out for a consultation.
 We can help you address any IT policy deficiencies or security issues.